balancer/linear-pools/README.md

 # How to implement a new Linear Pool?

-1. Duplicate folder `packages/linear-pools/contracts/erc4626-linear-pool`, but changing the name to your protocol's name (e.g.
+1. Duplicate folder `packages/linear-pools/contracts/erc4626-linear-pool`, and change the name to your protocol's name (e.g.
 `packages/linear-pools/contracts/[YOUR_PROTOCOL]-linear-pool`)
 2. Change the name of LinearPool, LinearPoolFactory, LinearPoolRebalancer and test files to suit your protocol name.
 3. Within each file, change the name of variables and classes to suit your protocol name.
 4. Inside LinearPool file, change `_getWrappedTokenRate` function implementation to adapt rate calculation to your protocol.
-Make sure the try/catch is left in there, since it avoids malicious rate manipulations.
+Make sure to wrap any external view functions implemented by the token or related contracts in try/catch blocks, to avoid malicious rate manipulations.

    1. NOTE: During this step, you'll probably need to define an interface for the token/vault of the protocol, and define the function that returns the token rate.

 5. Inside LinearPoolRebalancer, define the functions for `_wrapTokens` (Deposit main tokens), `_unwrapTokens` (withdraw main tokens) and `_getRequiredTokensToWrap` (Given amount of wrapped tokens, how many main tokens do I need?).

-Notice that `_getRequiredTokensToWrap` also uses the token rate, so make sure that LinearPool's `_getWrappedTokenRate` and `_getRequiredTokensToWrap` use the same source to fetch the token rate.
+   1. IMPORTANT: `_getRequiredTokensToWrap` also uses the token rate, so make sure that LinearPool's `_getWrappedTokenRate` and `_getRequiredTokensToWrap` use the same source to fetch the token rate.

-   1. NOTE: During this step, the interface created in `4` will need to be expanded to include withdraw/deposit functions
+   2. IMPORTANT: During this step, the interface created in `4` will need to be expanded to include withdraw/deposit functions

 6. Edit LinearPool test file `setup`, to make sure you're deploying and testing the right linear pool.
 Do not delete any test from the copied file, since that tests apply to all kinds of linear